Leading Conversations on Metacognition and Accessibility in Higher Education: A Conversation with Maxine Frendel

 Justin: What would be your advice to someone else submitting a project proposal for the Accelerate tier?

+Jiaqi: For those who plan to submit a proposal for the Accelerate tier, you may want to keep it simple and realistic.
+Every ID recognizes the importance of drafting measurable and specific learning objectives but sometimes needs to remember how busy we could be.
+Make sure to consider all the contextual factors and think through your entire plan while setting up your goals and milestones for 3 or 6 months.
 Based on my experience, it would be easier for a new member to participate in the Ignite tier first and then join the Accelerate tier.
 Most of my mentees prefer working on their projects or getting started with a new idea after joining the Ignite tier.
 It would be beneficial if they could continue working on their project and try to wrap it up through the Accelerate tier.
 This cohort-based program would help you connect with other IDs and hold you accountable.
+If you want to learn more about my experience or have any additional questions, I look forward to connecting with you on LinkedIn.

 Justin: It has been a pleasure chatting with you.
 Thank you for your time!